apitoolkit/apitoolkit-landing/blog/what-is-api-testing/index.md

 ## Why Should You Test APIs?

 API testing is crucial now more than ever because APIs serve as the primary link to business logic.
 Perhaps, the most important reason for API testing is that as a system scales, changes are made across the codebase.
-[API regression tests](https://www.bairesdev.com/blog/regression-testing/) can help to detect whether a system upgrade results in a break in.
+[API regression tests](https://www.bairesdev.com/blog/regression-testing/) can help identify unintended consequences of upgrades, preventing breaks in critical functionalities.

 Such a break could have catastrophic results for web apps that rely on those APIs.